-Adhesive materials can be applied between two join partners, e.g. dice and substrates in various ways: dispensing, stencil printing, pin transfer or as film working as intermediate connection.
+Adhesive materials can be applied between two join partners, such as die and substrates in various ways: dispensing, stencil printing, pin transfer or as a film working as an intermediate connection.

 Thermal Conductive Adhesives

-Thermal conductive adhesives can for instance be used to mount chips on boards (COB), dice on substrates and substrates on heat sinks.
-Electrical interconnections can e.g. be made by wire bonding, if needed.
+Thermal conductive adhesives can be used to mount chips on boards (COB), die on substrates and substrates on heat sinks.
+Electrical interconnections can be made by wire bonding, if needed.

 Isotropic Conductive Adhesives - ICA

-If the electrical contact is desired to be established by the glue itself, adhesive materials filled with conductive particles can be dispensed as isotropic conductive paste (ICP) for solder replacement as well.
+If the electrical contact is to be made by the glue itself, adhesive materials filled with conductive particles can be dispensed as isotropic conductive paste (ICP) as a solder replacement.

-These adhesive materials can be handled quite similar to thermal conductive adhesives as described above.
-Wherever you want to realize surface mount related electrical connections without introduction of the heat needed for a soldering process, you may substitute solder by an appropriate filled adhesive and cure it in a much lower temperature process.
-ICA is used e.g. for backside contacted LEDs, standard SMD elements and even flip chip mounted dice with a wider pitch.
+These adhesive materials can be handled quite similarly to thermally conductive adhesives as described above.
+If surface mount related electrical connections are required, without the introduction of the heat needed for a soldering process, you may substitute solder by an appropriately filled adhesive and cure it in a much lower temperature process.
+ICA is used for backside contacted LEDs, standard SMD elements and even flip chip mounted devices with a wider pitch.

 Anisotropic Conductive Adhesives - ACA

 Anisotropic conductive adhesive (ACA) is filled with conductive particles but is not electrically conductive itself.
-As recently as this adhesive is pressed between two surfaces, the particles will touch them and each other and a conductive layer will be established in one direction.
+As this adhesive is pressed between two surfaces, the particles will touch the surfaces and each other and a conductive layer will be established in one direction.
 These adhesives are available as paste (ACP) or film materials (ACF).

-For mechanical fixture, thermal connection and connecting multiple electrical contacts with only one adhesive material, ACA can be used and so simplifies the flip chip process.
+For mechanical fixture, thermal connection and connecting multiple electrical contacts with only one adhesive material, ACA can be used and simplifies the flip chip process.
 The main advantage of these materials is the low bonding temperature.
-The connection is cured very fast by introducing force and heat from above and additional heat from below.
-Drawbacks are the high bonding forces, which are needed to crash the conductive particles within the material and to create the conductivity.
-Accurate alignment combined with reproducible bonding forces guarantees a steady interconnection with undamaged join partners.
+The connection is cured very quickly by introducing force and heat from above and additional heat from below.
+One drawback is the high bonding forces required to crush the conductive particles within the material and to create the conductivity.
+Accurate alignment combined with reproducible bonding forces guarantees a steady interconnection with undamaged joined partners.

-In case of using anisotropic conductive film (ACF) materials several process steps are necessary:
+When using anisotropic conductive film (ACF) materials, several process steps are necessary:

-- Pre bonding (force and temperature) of the ACF to the substrate after removing of the safety layers of the film
+- Pre bonding (force and temperature) of the ACF to the substrate after removal of the safety layers of the film

 - Alignment of chip to substrate